Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

 2. View my previous orders, to keep a record of my transaction.
 3. Edit default information, to update any necessary fields.
 4. View shopping bag to get an overview of products I wish to order.
-5. Remove products from my bag, to suit my needs.
+5. Remove products from my bag, as needed.
-6. Update a product's quantity, to suit my needs.
+6. Update a product's quantity, as needed.
-7. Proceed to a secure checkout, to make a purchase.
+7. Proceed to a secure checkout, to complete the purchase.
 8. Have clear visual feedback of the order process, to understand all steps of the process.
 9. Be able to edit my bag at all times, to allow change of mind.
 10. Receive a summary of my order via email to confirm that my transaction has been process.